 - Which senses are necessary to perceive and classify the physical forces applying in snow sports

-- Often the reason get into snow sports is because rope ways take people up to the mountain top and skiing is being looked as an non-exhausting way to do some sport in winter.
-This mind set is not helpful to make progress.
-The superior execution of different skiing forms demands basic sportiness and specifically, sufficient power endurance.
+- Often the reason get into skiing is because it is being looked as an non-exhausting way to do some sport in winter.
+The superior execution of all skiing forms demands basic sportiness and specifically, sufficient power endurance.

-- Neither promising is to attend ski tuition with the idea, getting soothed into a lullaby to miraculously become a good skier.
+- A myth still around is getting soothed into a lullaby during ski tuition to miraculously become an avid skier.
 It takes a full hands on approach and active participation by the guest, to make progress in skiing

 - Going to the gym has become very popular.
 It certainly can be beneficial to build up specific muscle parts.
 Though more ideal than to solely doing the gym is to engage in sports with wide range of movement shifts.
 The constant adjustment of the body’s center of mass is highly useful when it comes to adjust ski positions.
 Like cycling, mountain biking, gymnastics, ice skating, trail running e.g. to name a few supplementary sports.